 - Asking friends or other family members for help when you need it.
 Consider in-home health services to help you care for the person with Lewy body dementia.

 - Exercising regularly and eating a healthy diet.

-- Learning as much about the disease as you can.
+- Learning about the disease.
 Ask questions of doctors, social workers and others on the care team.

 - Joining a support group.

 Many people with Lewy body dementia and their families can benefit from counseling or local support groups.
-Contact your local agencies on health or aging to get connected with support groups, doctors, resources, referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.
+Contact your local agencies on health or aging.
+Local agencies can help you connect with support groups, health care professionals, resources, referrals, home care agencies, supervised living facilities, a phone help line and educational seminars.

 Preparing for an appointment

-You'll probably first discuss your symptoms with your family doctor, who may refer you to a doctor trained in dementia — usually a doctor trained in brain and nervous system conditions (neurologist) or mental health conditions (psychiatrist).
+You might first discuss your symptoms with a health care professional.
+This person may refer you to a doctor trained in dementia.
+This is usually a doctor trained in brain and nervous system conditions, called a neurologist, or a doctor trained in mental health conditions, called a psychiatrist.

 What you can do

 Make a list of: